Tomica (toy line): History

 Tomy Co. of Japan was founded in 1924 by Eijira Tomiyama in Tokyo.
-The company has produced a variety of toys, but in 1970 started production of the Tomica line of diecast vehicles as a result of the surge of interest in the global market in toy cars which was led mainly by Matchbox and Mattel's Hot Wheels.
+The company has produced a variety of toys, but in 1970 started production of the Tomica line of diecast vehicles as a result of the surge of interest in the global market in toy cars which was led mainly by Matchbox and Hot Wheels.
 Although models of various scales have been made, the name "Tomica" normally refers to the 3-inch sized mainstream vehicles most commonly produced by the company.
 Originally, the name "Pocket Cars" was given to Tomicas sold in the 1970s in the United States.
 After four decades, Tomy Corporation again entered the North American and European markets with the Tomica name in 2010.

 Typical Tomicas

 Tomica Domestic Series ("Black Box" / "Red & White Box")

 Initially, Tomica only produced Japanese brand cars and trucks.
 This started with the release of six models in 1970.
 The seventh was issued later in the year.
 From that time, the Tomica line grew until there was a total of 109 concurrent models by 1978 – number 1 through 108 and also number 110 (109 was proposed, but never released).
 The variety of models also expanded from the initial coupés and sedans to taxis, buses, trucks, construction and other commercial vehicles.
 Even a steam engine and an ocean liner were offered.
 As new models were issued, each was assigned a number up to 110, replacing an existing model.

 In the early 1980s, Tomy experienced financial difficulties, and in 1983 the domestic model line was reduced to only 80 models (nos.
 1 – 80).
 These models were mainly packaged in picture boxes that had black background with yellow flaps.
 Later, new models came in a box with a red and white background.
 Existing models issued before 1984 kept using the older style box with black background until 1988, when all boxes were updated to the new style.
 Hence, domestic models are commonly referred to as the "black box" or "red and white Box" models.